XIO Price Reaches $0.24 on Top Exchanges (XIO)

-XIO (CURRENCY:XIO) traded up 8.5% against the U.S. dollar during the 24 hour period ending at 18:00 PM ET on September 1st.
-One XIO coin can now be purchased for $0.24 or 0.00000656 BTC on cryptocurrency exchanges.
-Over the last seven days, XIO has traded up 1.7% against the U.S. dollar.
-XIO has a total market capitalization of $7.86 million and approximately $103,650.00 worth of XIO was traded on exchanges in the last day.
+XIO (CURRENCY:XIO) traded 8.5% higher against the dollar during the twenty-four hour period ending at 18:00 PM E.T. on September 1st.
+XIO has a total market cap of $7.86 million and approximately $103,650.00 worth of XIO was traded on exchanges in the last 24 hours.
+One XIO coin can now be purchased for about $0.24 or 0.00000656 BTC on major cryptocurrency exchanges.
+Over the last seven days, XIO has traded 1.7% higher against the dollar.

 - SENSO (SENSO) traded 12.6% higher against the dollar and now trades at $0.61 or 0.00001248 BTC.